lvillasen/RedPitaya-Muon-Decay/README.md

 # RedPitaya-Muon-Decay
 This project aims at using the RedPitaya board as the only electronic device, in addition to the detector, to perform the muon-decay experiment which  measures the time between a first pulse due to a low-energy muon entering a scintillation detector and a second pulse due to an electron coming from the decay of the muon inside the detector.

-The full Vivado project is on the compressed muon-decay.tr.xz file.
+The full Vivado project is on the compressed muon-decay.tar.xz file.

 It includes Verilog code to program the FPGA of the RedPitaya board to trigger on the occurrence of two pulses within a programmable time window.
 Code in Python and C to read and plot the digitized pulses is also provided.